What does the public really think of renewables?

 Record breaking clean power

-These figures are a huge boost to renewables, and come at a time when clean sources of generation are breaking records.
+These figures are a huge boost to renewables, and come at a time when clean sources of generation are continuing to break records.

 With 2016 a year of political change and uncertainty for the renewable energy industry, it is good news like this which demonstrates the progress we are making towards a truly low carbon future.